Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 I don't feel 'normal' though.
 I keep thinking that something is missing from my life, that it's wrong and unhealthy to live like this, not being social with a large range of people, not wanting to be out and about meeting and making friends, getting to know almost everyone in my street and neighbourhood, etc. I feel like my social skills are inadequate because I don't have lots of friends (outside of cyberspace), just lots of acquaintances.
 And that set me to wondering, where do we learn our social skills?

 Many people argue that school is where children are socialised.
 There's no question we are socialised at school: my concern regarding that is the quality of the social interaction and the motivation behind the kind of socialisation children experience there.
-But perhaps the primary socialising agent in our lives is our early life with our parents together with effect of our inherited genes.
+But perhaps the primary socialising agent in our lives is our early life with our parents together with the effect of our inherited genes (including epigenetic).

 I was taught to be well mannered though perhaps not polite.
 My parents encouraged me to be polite but I think I didn't notice enough of it in action: I definitely grew up suspicious of the concept.
 I wasn't taught how to be interested in what other people are doing or saying.
 Looking back now over fifty years of friendships most of us seem intent on hearing what we have to say, telling others what we're doing, how we responded to similar situations, etc. Being genuinely interested in the life of others isn't something that was modelled to me in my formative years or reinforced and encouraged through experience during my adult years.
 So where does one learn how to do that?
 It is something I'm learning to do now, by being mindful.
 It doesn't come naturally to me and I suspect that once upon it did but that natural ability was trained out of me.

 I watch babies and toddlers and little people and although there are beautifully self-centred they are also amazingly social creatures, studying others intently, soaking up the knowledge and skills necessary to navigate life among others.
-That's how I know I once had the ability to notice, listen, pay attention and be mindful of what is important to others, it was important to me, I wanted to belong, to be like them.
+That's how I know I once had the ability to notice, listen, pay attention and be mindful of what is important to others: as a very young person it was important to me, I wanted to belong, to be like them.
 And maybe that's what happened: I became like the people I was closest to as a child.
 Not the school kids in my class, nor my teachers, but my parents.